-This part should be read in conjunction with AS2890.3 Bicycle Parking Facilities and the Bicycle Parking Facilities: Updating the Austroads Guide to Traffic Management.
+This part should be read in conjunction with AS2890.3.2015 Parking Facilities - Part 3: Bicycle parking and the Bicycle Parking Facilities: Updating the Austroads Guide to Traffic Management.

 - (a) To provide safe and convenient end of trip facilities for residents as well as commuters and employees. - (b) To ensure the quantity of bicycle parking available is sufficient to meet growing demand. - (c) To promote cycling as a healthy and environmentally friendly way to make commuter, shopping and recreational trips.